Welcome to the page for

-Spenwood Books is now taking preorders for Goin’ Down De Mont!
-Order before 31 August 2022 and get your name included in the book as a sponsor.
-AND, if you are one of the first 100 people to place an order, you will receive a free hardback copy of Cream – A People’s History (retail price £19.99).
+Spenwood Books is now taking orders for Goin’ Down De Mont!
+Order before 28 October 2022 and receive a free hardback copy of Cream – A People’s History (retail price £19.99).

-So, go to https://spenwoodbooks.com/product/demontforthall/ and reserve your copy today!
+Go to https://spenwoodbooks.com/product/demontforthall/ and get your copy today!

 ABOUT GOIN’ DOWN DE MONT

 In 2015, I started to write down my memories of rock concerts I had attended at the De Montfort Hall when I was a teenager growing up in Leicester during the 1970s.

 As the project developed, I invited a number of my old friends to contribute, and I eventually published the stories here on brucepegg.com as a series of blog posts under the heading Aya Gooin’ Down De Mont?

 Fast forward to 2021.
 Richard Houghton, my old college friend from Loughborough University and himself an author of numerous people’s histories of well-known rock bands, contacted me and asked if I would like to turn the blog posts into a book to be published by his company, Spenwood Books.